BloodAxe/cvtalks-source/content/about.md

 +++
 title = "About Me"
 date = "2014-04-09"
-menu = "main"
 +++

-Hi, an welcome to Computer Vision Talks blog!
+Hi, and welcome to Computer Vision Talks blog!

 Years ago, in 2010 I've started writing about computer vision.